 Have a good honest look at your accounts (yes, we know it’s painful).
 The first thing to do is look at those direct debits – the lapsed memberships you never take advantage of, the magazine subscriptions, streaming services you don’t use.

-This isn’t about cutting down on the things you do use (yet) just about identifying anything that goes out of your account that shouldn’t be, just because you hadn’t really noticed it.
+This isn’t about cutting down on the things you do use (yet) - but just about identifying anything that goes out of your account that shouldn’t be, just because you hadn’t really noticed it.

 Dealing with debt